kontena/kontena/docs/references/kontena-yml.md

   - "1.2.3.4:8443:443"
 ```

-**Note:** If you use bind IP in the port exposure definition make sure you use proper affinity rules to bind the service to a node where this address is available.
+**Note:** If you use bind IP in the port exposure definition, be sure to use proper affinity rules to bind the service to a Node where this address is available.

 #### privileged
 Give extended privileges to service.